 In August 2000, the Kowalskis' vision for what a grocery store could be was unveiled in Woodbury.
 It was the first Kowalski's Market built from the ground up.
 Designed to look like a European village, it featured a glass-walled bakery oven, three restaurant concepts, a department store-quality gift shop, an educational and meeting area, a full service JUUT Salonspa, and a Natural Path department offering organic and natural foods and homeopathic remedies.
 People waited in line to see it.
 Grocery industry people came from all over the world to see it.
 It was heralded as the next level in grocery stores and copied throughout the world.

 In April 2002, Jim and Mary Anne bought a small chain in the Minneapolis area known as GJ's Supervalu, from life long friends John and Carol Vranicar.
 Once again, what was now becoming Kowalski's signature European market theme was executed in the remodeling of these stores.
 Each of the stores opened to rave reviews from excited customers.
 On February 23, 2004, Kowalski's Markets expanded to the Minneapolis suburbs with the acquisition of Driskill's New Market in Eden Prairie.
 Remodeling was completed in November of 2004.
 In June of 2005, the Kowalskis opened a market in Stillwater/Oak Park Heights.
 In November 2008, Jim and Mary Anne built from the ground up a store in Eagan, just off Highway 35E on Diffley Road.
 In July of 2015, Mary Anne Kowalski along with daughter Kris Kowalski-Christiansen opened their first store together in historic downtown Excelsior.
 The store is located a few blocks off of Lake Minnetonka on Water Street in the old Mason Motors building.
-At present, there are now nine Kowalski's Markets in the Minneapolis-St. Paul area.
+At present, there are now ten Kowalski's Markets in the Minneapolis-St. Paul area.

 Jim and Mary Anne Kowalski have both received the highest honors in the industry; Jim as Minnesota Grocer of the Year and Mary Anne as the National Grocers Association Woman of the Year, and both Mary Anne and Kris as Entrepreneur of the Year in the Upper Midwest.
 But the real accomplishments have come through building lasting relationships with customers and employees.